What Is The Atomic Mass For Radium

 Radioactivity and Atomic Mass

 Radium's radioactivity is intrinsically linked to its atomic mass and nuclear structure.
 The instability of radium's nucleus stems from the imbalance between the number of protons and neutrons.
-Radium-226, the most stable isotope, undergoes alpha decay, emitting an alpha particle (helium nucleus) and transforming into radon-222.
+And radium-226, the most stable isotope, undergoes alpha decay, emitting an alpha particle (helium nucleus) and transforming into radon-222.
 This decay process releases a significant amount of energy, which is the source of radium's famed luminescence and its potential hazards.

 The rate of radioactive decay is characterized by the half-life, which is the time it takes for half of the atoms in a sample to decay.
 Radium-226 has a half-life of approximately 1600 years, meaning it takes 1600 years for half of a sample of radium-226 to decay into radon-222.
 This relatively long half-life contributes to radium's persistence in the environment and its potential for long-term exposure.